 Brain training programs: There are now brain training programs that you can sign up for online to help hone your thinking skills.
 These programs will track your progress for you, as you better your memory, focus, response time, ability to multi-task and more.
 The games used are fun to play and you will be able to watch yourself improve in areas that you’ve selected to better.

 Enroll in classes: Many community colleges and adult education centers offer plenty of fun classes for seniors to enjoy, from water color painting and pottery to computer skills and even water aerobics.
 Not only will you have fun learning, but you will also have the opportunity to make new friends!

 Have a hobby: Gardening, woodworking, bird watching, restoring old cars, travelling—hobbies are as endless as our interests.
 Engage in what activities you enjoy most on a regular basis.
 This will keep your spirits up and your brain firing on all cylinders!

 Shake things up: Even silly things such as eating or brushing your teeth with your non-dominant hand can make your brain work harder and stay in shape.
 Eat with your eyes closed.
 Sit in a different chair in your house.
 Take a walk through a new park.
 Drive a different route on your way to work.
 All these activities will activate and engage your brain in new ways, just like trying new exercises works new muscles in your body.

-If you’ve been feeling that your brain just isn’t working as well as it used to, or if you have a family history of Alzheimer’s, see your family doctor for an examination and recommendations of actions to take.
-Psychologists may be an excellent resource for those struggling with depression or lack of social or emotional engagement in addition to those struggling with aging or a death of a loved one.
+If you’ve been feeling that your brain just isn’t working as well as it used to, or if you have a family history of Alzheimer’s, see your WWMG primary care provider for an examination and recommendations of actions to take, or a referral to a specialist if needed.
+Your provider can be an excellent resource for those struggling with depression or lack of social or emotional engagement, in addition to those struggling with aging or a death of a loved one.
 They will be able to assist you and your wonderful, powerful brain, restoring both to healthy, happy functionality!